 If you use these two tips, you’ll find making your hearts nice and round much easier.

-- A heart has two sharp points, the bottom tip and the point where to two ‘cheeks’ of the heart meet.
-To sew those you want to stop at the very edge of the point, leave the needle in the fabric, lift up the pressure foot and turn your fabric.
+- A heart has two sharp points, the bottom tip and the point where the two ‘cheeks’ of the heart meet.
+To sew those you want, stop at the point’s edge, leave the needle in the fabric, lift up the pressure foot, and turn your fabric.
 That way you will make a nice sharp corner.
-This trick also works for very strong curves.
-Go slow and when you feel you are not turning fast enough, stop, put the needle in the fabric, lift the foot and readjust the fabric.
+This trick also works for extreme curves.
+Go slow and when you feel you are not turning fast enough, stop, put the needle in the fabric, lift the foot, and readjust the fabric.

 Voila!
-This way every heart will come out perfectly.
+This way every heart will come out perfect.

 Embellishing your Shabby Chic Hearts